margaretmf/margaretmf.github.io/resume.md

 ### VIBRANT WORLD
 Freelance Consultant and Ongoing Student of the Liberal Arts | January 2019 - Present
-* Engage with articles from multiple news sources, curate news on Twitter, develop a data-driven way to develop insights ont rends, and create art to reveal trends in the news
+* Engaged with articles from multiple news sources, curate news on Twitter, develop a data-driven way to develop insights ont rends, and create art to reveal trends in the news
-* Analyze and write about trends in current and future world affairs and write reviews about 10-35 books read per year in blog posts
+* Analyzed and wrote about trends in current and future world affairs and write reviews about 10-35 books read per year in blog posts
-* Manage over 120 sets of photographs on Instagram to share beauty in the community and quotes from books
+* Managed over 120 sets of photographs on Instagram to share beauty in the community and quotes from books
-* Research trends and organize design and systems research meetup groups to understand patterns, problems, and solutions
+* Researched trends and organized design and systems research meetup groups to understand patterns, problems, and solutions

 * Project: Open Source Software Usage in the Social Sector - interviewed stakeholders to understand how they use and fund open source software, created a survey to share with people in the social sector to gather information on software usage, and analyzed data to understand trends and patterns; work supported the development of a [written report](https://socialimpact.github.com/#report)

 * Participated in 100 Days of Peace
 * Participated in 21-day Race Equity Challenge
+* Participated in 50-day Trash Pickup Challenge

-* Teach myself to sketch in a notebook and see beauty in the world
+* Taught myself to sketch in a notebook and see beauty in the world
-* Record scraps from books in field notebooks for art ideas
+* Recorded scraps from books in field notebooks for art ideas
+* Researched the automobile, trucking, and music industries
-* Compose music on the piano
+* Composed music on the piano
-* Research the automobile and trucking industry
+* Wrote song lyrics
-* Pick up trash in the neighborhood
+* Picked up trash in the neighborhood
-* Learn about urban design
+* Learned about urban design

 <br>